shuozhixu/Modelling_2024/README.md

 Another thing to check is whether the energy converges to a constant.
 For that, plot two curves, one using `etotal` as the _y_ axis and `step` as the _x_ axis, another using `pe` as the _y_ axis and `step` as the _x_ axis.
 You can find `etotal`, `pe`, and `step` in the log file.
 If both energies approach a constant as `step` increases, the two numbers are good.
 The curves may look like Figure 1(a) of [this paper](https://doi.org/10.1073/pnas.1808660115), which is for CoCrNi.

+Note: to determine the two chemical potential differences, the temperature needs to be higher than the melting point.
+[A previous paper](http://dx.doi.org/10.1063/5.0116898) on two refractory MPEAs used 1500 K, which might be sufficient for MoNbTa.
+You can use the method described in Section 3.1 of [this paper](https://doi.org/10.1117/12.2635100) to determine whether MoNbTa melts at 1500 K. For this purpose, The radial distribution function can be [calculated in OVITO](https://www.ovito.org/manual/reference/pipelines/modifiers/coordination_analysis.html).
+If the material does not melt at 1500 K, let me know.

+Once the two chemical potential differences are identified, change the temperature in line 2 from `1500` to `300`.
+Then redo the calculation, which will produce a file `data.MoNbTa_CSRO` eventually.

-Once the two numbers are identified, use the `data.MoNbTa_CSRO` file to calculate the lattice parameters and elastic constants at 0 K, 300 K, 600 K, 900 K, and 1200 K. Also calculate the GSFE at 0 K.
+Use that data file to calculate the lattice parameters and elastic constants at 0 K, 300 K, 600 K, 900 K, and 1200 K. Also calculate the GSFE at 0 K.

 Use the same method for CoCrNi.
 Remember to modify the input files accordingly and use the appropriate potential.